 DRPS is partnering with the Region of Durham and the Canadian Jamaican Club of Durham for a celebration launch of Black History Month.

-This event is being held on Monday January 29, 2018, from 10:30 a.m.-1 p.m. at Regional Headquarters, 605 Rossland Road East in Whitby.
-Presentations in the Upper Galleria will run from 11 a.m. until noon and an International Fair will take place from 10:30 a.m until 1 p.m. on the lower level, featuring displays from local businesses.
+This event is being held on Monday January 29, 2018, from 11a.m.-1 p.m. at Regional Headquarters, Upper Galleria, 605 Rossland Road East in Whitby.
+Presentations in the Upper Galleria will wrap up at noon and an International Fair will follow on the lower level, featuring a marketplace and food items.